How to Seek Protection from Loan Shark Harassment in Singapore

 Thus, as debtors, it is important to know whether the options presented to you are legal or illegal.
 According to the Singapore Police Force, unlicensed moneylending (UML) happens “when an unlicensed individual, often called an ‘Ah Long’ or loan shark, lends money to another individual”.
 Unlike banks and other legal lending agencies, UML is dangerous because loan sharks may use harassment, intimidation, violence, and various illegal methods to chase debtors.

 Instead of going to loan sharks for money, it is highly recommended to borrow money through legal means in order to protect your safety and well-being.
+This is a valuable step in learning how to stop loan shark harassment in Singapore.
 For instance, you could borrow from family or friends—where they draw up an IOU with the terms, amount, and relevant information.
 You could borrow money from licensed moneylenders, which we will discuss more in detail in this article.

 Licensed vs Unlicensed Moneylenders